 In addition to the physical and character development, the heart of the Greystone program is provided through our unique relationship with Schreiner University in Kerrville, Texas.
 Our affiliation with Schreiner University provides all Greystone students with the high intensity “Greystone Curriculum” which is specifically designed through guidance provided from the academies to be far more challenging than traditional freshman year studies.
 The Schreiner freshmen academics parallel the first-year coursework at the Military Academy, Naval Academy, Air Force Academy, Merchant Marine Academy and the Coast Guard Academy.
-By affiliating our academic program
+By affiliating our academic program with the University, Greystone is not only able to tailor a program to meet the needs of the academies, but also thanks to the depth and flexibility provided by the University, Greystone can also meet the individual needs of our students.

 Never forget that the Academy is not a high school, a community college or a junior college.
 The Academy is a four-year, fully-accredited leadership institution.
 Academy preparation at any level less than that is a waste of their time and effort.